-The weather patterns across the state of Washington in the Pacific Northwest region are extremely diverse.
+The weather patterns across the state of Washington in the Pacific Northwest region are incredibly diverse.
 The climate is moist and mild on the west side of the Cascade Mountain Range.
-On the eastern side, it's drier, with hot summers and cold snowy winters.
-The climate within each side of the Cascades also varies considerably, particularly when it comes to wind and to precipitation.
+On the eastern side, it's drier, with hot summers and cold, snowy winters.
+The climate within each side of the Cascades also varies considerably, particularly when it comes to wind and precipitation.

 Much of the land east of the Cascade Mountains is arid, either high desert or pine forest.
-While irrigation has allowed Eastern Washington State to become one of the most fertile growing regions in the world, the region's natural foliage includes a whole lot of sagebrush.
-Cities just east of the mountains benefit from the rain shadow effect, which blocks rain-producing weather systems and allows for a greater number of sunny days.
-As you head east the rain shadow impact diminishes - the Idaho-border city of Spokane gets twice as much annual rainfall as Ellensburg, a city that sits just east of the Cascades.
+While irrigation has allowed eastern Washington State to become one of the most fertile growing regions in the world, the region's natural foliage includes a whole lot of sagebrush.
+Cities just east of the mountains benefit from the rain shadow effect, which blocks rain-producing weather systems and allows for a higher number of sunny days.
+As you head east, the rain shadow impact diminishes - the Idaho-border city of Spokane gets twice as much annual rainfall as Ellensburg, a town that sits just east of the Cascades.